 13. "Mobilizing Peer Support in Ontario" 2014 Conference Registration Package

-You can find the package for the October 6th and 7th conference here.
-Deadline is September 8, 2014.
+You can find everything you need for the October 6th and 7th conference here.
+Look for our updated version coming soon.
+Deadline for registration is September 8, 2014.

 Contributions and comments are welcome.
 Please email to Raymond@opdi.org.
 “News to Go” in the Subject line:

 To subscribe to this e-mail update, please e-mail email@example.com.
 Or visit our website here: http://opdi.org